wagtail/wagtail/docs/advanced_topics/settings.rst

   Module governing oEmbed and Embedly content in Wagtail rich text fields.
 See :ref:`inserting_videos`.

 ``wagtailsearch``
   Search framework for Page content.
-See :ref:`search`.
+See :ref:`wagtailsearch`.

 ``wagtailredirects``
   Admin interface for creating arbitrary redirects on your site.